nixworks/public/news/2011/10/13/README.md

 Storms left 29 people dead and forced tens of thousands from their homes as heavy rains battered Central America and Mexico&#039;s Pacific coast.

 ### [The President of South Korea, Lee Myung-bak, gives an address to a joint session of the United States Congress, emphasizing the importance of a recently-concluded free trade deal between South Korea and the United States, and expounding the need to improve relations with North Korea. ](/news/2011/10/13/the-president-of-south-korea-lee-myung-bak-gives-an-address-to-a-joint-session-of-the-united-states-congress-emphasizing-the-importance-o.md)
-_Context: American, Lee Myung-bak, North Korea, President of South Korea, South Korea, United States Congress, free trade_
+_Context: Lee Myung-bak, North Korea, President of South Korea, South Korea, United States, United States Congress, free trade_

 ### [Sri Lankan-American Raj Rajaratnam, a former hedge fund tycoon, is sentenced to 11 years in jail for insider trading. ](/news/2011/10/13/sri-lankan-american-raj-rajaratnam-a-former-hedge-fund-tycoon-is-sentenced-to-11-years-in-jail-for-insider-trading.md)
 Raj Rajaratnam, a self-made hedge fund tycoon convicted in the biggest Wall Street trading scandal in a generation, was ordered to serve 11 years in prison, the longest sentence ever in an insider-trading case but far less than prosecutors sought.